SidikiFOFANA29/SidikiFOFANA29/README.md

 - Focused on **electronics**, **computer science**, and **mechanics** at **ENIB**
 - Check out my portfolio: [My Portfolio](https://SidikiFOFANA29.github.io/)
 - I'm always open to questions and happy to help—just reach out!
-- Contact me at: **sidikifofana@example.com**
+- Contact me at: **s0fofana@enib.fr**

 ### Hobbies
-When I'm not studying, I enjoy playing chess ♟, listening to [music](https://open.spotify.com/), and sometimes getting lost in a good book 📚.
+When I'm not studying, I enjoy playing Football, listening to [music](https://open.spotify.com/), and sometimes getting lost in a good book 📚.

 ## Languages and Tools:
 <p align="center">